How To Solve 90% of Business Problems with Data Science (The Business Science Problem Framework)

 “When you have exhausted all possibilities, remember this - you haven’t”

 Remember to ask questions and constantly test your assumptions.
 Talk with SME’s to make sure they agree with your findings so far.

 - Develop algorithms to predict and explain the problem

 - Use recommendation algorithms to improve decision making

 First, develop algorithms using advanced tools like H2O Automated Machine Learning and LIME for black-box model explanations.

-H2O is a great option because of Automated Machine Learning (AutoML), which we teach in Data Science For Business (DS4B 201 / HR 201).
+- H2O is a great option because of Automated Machine Learning (AutoML), which I teach in Data Science For Business Part 2, part of my 5-Course R-Track System.
 Automated machine learning is fast and develops highly accurate models, saving the data scientist time.

-LIME is used to explain deep learning, random forest, and stacked ensembles, which are traditionally unexplainable.
-We also teach LIME as part of Data Science For Business (DS4B 201 / HR 201).
+- LIME is used to explain deep learning, random forest, and stacked ensembles, which are traditionally unexplainable.
+We also teach LIME as part of Data Science For Business Part 2.

 Sample H2O + LIME Algorithm, Taught in DS4B 201